uvaaland/cig_llnl_workshop/prepare_data.md

 As we talked about in the previous part of the tutorial, the parameter files for the SPECFEM3D_GLOBE package are found in the `DATA/` folder.
-In order to set up the simulation to our liking, we need to:
+In order to set up the simulation, we need to:

 1. Provide the source characteristics for the event we want to simulate.
 2. Provide names and locations for the recording stations that we want to use.